Yuming408/ancestry/report.md

 ![alt text](https://github.com/Yuming408/ancestry/blob/master/Screen%20Shot%202017-10-28%20at%2010.12.10%20PM.png)

 - It seems customers who are existing registrant have a higher chance to become Xseller for Acom subscriptions.
-- Next I am looking at the relationship between days difference of DNA test is activated and DNA order is created and whether or not an Xseller.
+- Next I am looking at if days difference of DNA test is activated and DNA order is created affects whether or not an Xseller.

 |week_diff|Xseller_rate|
 |---------|-----------:|